 There may, however, be specific credit cards that can be more rewarding to you than cards with mass appeal.
 Example: airline loyalty cards.

 If you regularly fly a particular airline, having the airline’s branded card can provide conveniences and savings that are well worth the annual fee that usually comes with these cards.
-And the Citi® Platinum Select® / AAdvantage® Visa Signature® card is a solid example (affiliate — see footnote).
+And the Citi® Platinum Select® / AAdvantage® World MasterCard® card is a solid example (affiliate — see footnote).

 By itself, the AAdvantage Visa’s reward rate is average: You earn two AAdvantage® miles for every $1 you spend on eligible American Airlines purchases and one AAdvantage® mile for every $1 spent on other purchases.
 (This is the kind of thing that the double-miles paying Captial One Venture card likes to tease in its ads).